Transformer Circuits Can Realize Clustering Algorithms: Results

-\begin{itemize} \item (\S\ref{sec:methods:icll}) {\bf Soft Euclidean $k$-means clustering.} Starting with the architecture equivalent to the Lloyd's algorithm (\Cref{fig:architecture}, \Cref{thm:l2-clus-eu}), if (i)~we swap the LSMA (limiting soft-max attention) with a standard SMA in the encoder cross-attention update, and (ii)~we change the LSMA with a linear attention in the decoder cross-attention update, then we recover the standard soft $k$-means clustering algorithm~\citep{dunn1974fuzzy, bezdek2013pattern} (\Cref{alg:soft-kmeans} in \S\ref{sec:methods:icll}).
-Note that this is not a discrete clustering problem since each point is allowed to be partially assigned to different clusters (and the partial assignments affect the cluster center updates). \item (\S\ref{sec:methods:spherical}) {\bf Discrete spherical $k$-means clustering.} Modifying the attention score from negative squared Euclidean distance to dot-product, and utilizing a normalization~\citep{ba2016layer, zhang2019root} in the decoder instantiates Lloyd's algorithm for spherical clustering (\Cref{alg:lloyds-sphere} in \S\ref{sec:methods:spherical}), where the points and the centers remain on a sphere. \item (\S\ref{sec:methods:robust}) {\bf Trimmed Euclidean $k$-means clustering.} The original $k$-means formulation is known to be extremely sensitive to outliers due to the use of the (negative) squared Euclidean distance.
-However, by replacing the soft-max (a negative Shannon entropy regularized arg-max) in the decoder cross-attention update with a different regularized arg-max, we can compute new cluster centers while ignoring outliers.
-This is obtained by using the {\em norm $\alpha$-negative entropy} regularization, which produces the ``norm-max'' attention~\citep{blondel2020learning}, and results in the classical trimmed $k$-means algorithm~\citep{cuesta1997trimmed} (\Cref{alg:trim-kmeans} in \S\ref{sec:methods:robust}). \item (\S\ref{sec:methods:icll:dp}) {\bf Euclidean $k$-means clustering with dot-product attention.} While the previous demonstrations make use of the negative squared Euclidean distance as the attention scores for Euclidean $k$-means, we show that the more common dot-product attention scores can also exactly instantiate Euclidean $k$-means if we use a single-hidden-layer FFN (feed-forward network) in the decoder transformer with specific activation and weights.
-This architecture can then be easily modified to obtain soft or trimmed Euclidean $k$-means with dot-product attention scores. \end{itemize}
+\paragraph{Soft Euclidean $k$-means clustering.} (\Cref{sec:methods:icll}, \cref{thm:l2-clus eu}) Starting with the base architecture that implements Lloyd's algorithm (\Cref{fig:architecture}, \Cref{thm:l2-clus-eu}), by (i)~swapping the limiting soft-max attention with a standard soft-max attention in the encoder cross-attention update, and (ii)~changing the limiting soft-max attention with a linear attention in the decoder cross-attention update, we recover the standard soft $k$-means clustering algorithm~\citep{dunn1974fuzzy, bezdek2013pattern} (\Cref{alg:soft-kmeans} in \Cref{sec:methods:icll}).
+Note that this is not a discrete clustering problem since each point is allowed to be partially assigned to different clusters (and the partial assignments affect the cluster center updates).

+\paragraph{Discrete spherical $k$-means clustering.} (\Cref{sec:methods:spherical}, \cref{thm:sp-clus ip}) By (i)~changing the attention score from negative squared Euclidean distance to dot-product and (ii)~including normalization~\citep{ba2016layer, zhang2019root} in the decoder (such as RMSNorm), we obtain Lloyd's algorithm for spherical clustering (\Cref{alg:lloyds-sphere} in \Cref{sec:methods:spherical}), where the points and the centers remain on the unit sphere.

+\paragraph{Trimmed Euclidean $k$-means clustering.} (\Cref{sec:methods:robust}) The original $k$-means problem is known to be extremely sensitive to outliers due to the use of the squared Euclidean distance.
+To ignore outliers while computing new cluster centers, we replace the soft-max (a negative Shannon entropy regularized arg-max) in the decoder cross-attention with a different regularized arg-max.
+The {\em norm $\alpha$-negative entropy} regularized arg-max produces the ``norm-max'' attention~\citep{blondel2020learning}, and results in the classical trimmed $k$-means algorithm~\citep{cuesta1997trimmed} (\Cref{alg:trim-kmeans} in \Cref{sec:methods:robust}).